988 mental health crisis line gets 5 million calls, texts and chats in first year

 Responding to texts requires additional staff, new trainings and a special technology platform new to most centers.
 At least 29 states have local call centers answering texts, while the rest rely on centers in other states.

-"A lot of people would not reach out to us if it wasn't for that [texting] option," Kinney said.
+"A lot of people would not reach out to us if it wasn't for that [texting] option," Kinney says.

 Texting was the right option for Marie.
 She had experienced these kinds of attacks before, a symptom of the complex PTSD she was diagnosed with after a three-year relationship with an abusive boyfriend.
 But it was the middle of the night, and Marie was in Honolulu finishing a master's degree in marine biology — 5,000 miles away from family and friends.